Argentina Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-To enter Argentina, a valid passport is required by all nationals referred to in the chart above.
-The passport must be valid for the duration of your stay.
+Nationals referred to in the chart above must have a passport valid for the proposed duration of their stay.

 Types and Cost